vsbron/quikquiz/README.md

 - 💾 **Session-based flow protection**
   - results are stored in `sessionStorage`
   - results page reads data and clears it
+  - results page checks for `sessionStorage` data and redirects if missing
-  - prevents opening results without completing the quiz
+  - prevents accidental/direct access to the results URL during normal use

 ---